 Fidelity Investments provides the core day-trading features well, from research to trading platform to reasonable commissions.
 The company’s flagship platform, Active Trader Pro, offers a fully customized look while Wealth-Lab Pro, a backtesting tool, lets you test a strategy against 20 years of historical data.
 The research on tap is among the best in the industry, with reports from Thomson Reuters and Ned Davis, among others.
 For all this, you’ll pay no commission on stock and ETF trades, and Fidelity also prides itself on not nickel-and-diming you on other account fees.

 Interactive Brokers: Best for high volume

 Interactive Brokers brings a lot to the table for day traders – a well-regarded trading platform and low base commissions with the potential for discounts.
 And if you’re placing huge trades, the broker even discounts its already-cheap base commission by up to 90 percent.
 While Interactive Brokers isn’t known for its research, its Trader Workstation platform will help technical traders with charting and streaming news.

 Commissions: $0.005 per share (stocks and ETFs) for the standard platform; $0.65 per contract (options) and volume discounts are available.

 TradeStation: Best for options

 One of TradeStation’s top features is its flexible and convenient pricing plans, but the broker also offers a fantastic trading platform, too.
-TradeStation’s commission for options is among the best non-discounted rates in the industry, and its commission for stocks and ETFs is now zero (on the first 10,000 shares per trade) too.
+TradeStation’s base commission for options is in line with the industry standard at $0, and its commission for stocks and ETFs is now zero (on the first 10,000 shares per trade) too.
 TradeStation’s fully customizable desktop platform allows you to use tons of technical indicators, as well as create your own.
 And traders will likely find OptionsStation Pro a valuable tool for setting up trades and visualizing the potential payoffs.